Fun, Fun, Fun

-Background and inspiration
+Lyrics and inspiration

 The song was written by Brian Wilson and Mike Love.
 The lyrics are partly inspired by events from Dennis Wilson's life.
+Love stated that his lyrics were modeled after Chuck Berry's 1964 song "Nadine".
 Russ Titelman recalled that he visited Brian while he was working on the song, and that its original lyric was "Run, Run, Run".